Winter at the Grand Canyon and Grand Canyon West - My Family Travels

 Hot chocolate and homemade cookies made Hermit’s Rest one of our favorite stops.
 It’s an excellent base for hikes too because there are so many trailheads nearby.
 The Hermit’s Rest itself is a very charming, whimsical, Mary Colter-designed stone and wood retreat.
 Tourists on Canyon mule rides back in 1910 needed a rest stop, so she perched it on the cliff’s edge where it remains.

-Never Stop Exploring the Grand Canyons
+Never Stop Exploring Any Aspect of these Grand Canyons

 Posing at the Bright Angel Trail trailhead with our guide, Sherri O'Neill from the Grand Canyon Conservancy Field Institute.